 NFT Art is based on the blockchain network .
 This blockchain offers transparency, authenticity and more liquidity, which means that investors can easily carry out transactions.

-Some of the world's largest works of art by artists such as Leonardo da Vinci , Vincent van Gogh , Monet and others are now available on the NFT market .
+Some of the world's most sublime works of art by artists such as Leonardo da Vinci , Vincent van Gogh , Monet and others are now available NFT market

 Even emerging artists quickly noticed the advantages of digitization of art and jumped up on the rolling trend train.
-Mike Winkelmann, who is known as the pseudonym Beeple , is an NFT bestseller artist who auctioned "Everydays" for record-breaking $ 69 million the daily mirror reported ).
+Mike Winkelmann, who is known under the pseudonym Beeple , is an NFT bestseller artist who auctioned "Everydays" for record-breaking $ 69 million the day of mirrors reported ).

-Even if this record amount has been achieved in the middle of a media hypes, NFTS artists basically offer the opportunity to sell their works directly to consumers, and give individual investors access to these works on a huge, open marketplace.
+While this record sum was achieved amid media hype, NFTs fundamentally allow artists to sell their work directly to consumers and give individual investors access to that work in a vast, open marketplace.

 Cryptocunation offers a new approach to invest in art with which many people are still little or not familiar at all.

-The following 3 points offer you a rough guideline that you can use to venture your first walking tests on this new, still very dynamic market segment of digital art:
+The following three points offer you a rough guideline for taking your first steps in this new, still very dynamic market segment of digital art:

 8.1.
 Visit an NFT marketplace